ShadowObj/blog/content/posts/how-reality-works/index.en.md

 		if copying || err != nil || hs.c.vers != VersionTLS13 || !config.ServerNames[hs.clientHello.serverName] {
 			break
 		}
-		// for loops to obtain the client's x25519 public key
+		// for loop to get the client x25519 public key
-		// TLS1.3 ClientHello contains as many public keys as possible
+		// TLS1.3 ClientHello contains as many public keys and digital certificates as possible
+		// for different algorithms to avoid
-		// To avoid the server not supporting a specific AEAD algorithm and increasing latency for i, keyShare := range hs.clientHello.keyShares {
+		// asking for supported algorithms adds 1 round trip delay in TLS1.2 for i, keyShare := range hs.clientHello.keyShares {
 			// Determine whether the key type is x25519 and the length is equal to 32 bytes
 			// This is the length and type of the public key used by the REALITY client